oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 if there was no `code_challenge` in the authorization request, a request to the token endpoint containing a `code_verifier` is rejected.

-Note: authorization servers that mandate the use of PKCE in general or for particular clients implicitly implement this security measure.
+Authorization servers that mandate the use of PKCE in general or for particular clients implicitly implement this security measure.